-These peach cobbler cookies are so soft and delicious!
-The cookies are packed with fresh peaches and then topped with a classic vanilla drizzle.
+These easy peach cobbler cookies are so soft and delicious!
+The cookies are packed with fresh, juicy peaches and then topped with a classic vanilla drizzle.

 I've been thinking about making these cookies a reality for a while now.
-After all, I do love a good homemade peach cobbler.
+After all, I do love a good homemade peach cobbler and peach upside down cake.
 So why not try to replicate those amazing flavors, but in extra soft cookie form?

 - Trust me when I tell you, that texture is everything.
 These cookies are honestly melt-in-your-mouth soft.

 - The fresh peaches pair perfectly with the vanilla glaze on top.
 It's just like having a bowl of peach cobbler topped with vanilla ice cream.